Focinfi/oncekv/client/README.md

 3. Clean API.

 #### TODO
-1. Add Option for client.New
-  1. request timeout
-  2. ideal response duration
-  3. cache and database master
+1. Does the master of cache and database should be configured?
+2. Need support Delete() currently?